 While all of these non-contact voltage testers might look similar on paper, there are a few key differences that set them apart.
 No matter what your uses are, we’re confident that one of these will suit your needs.

 For professionals, we recommend the Fluke VoltAlert.
 Fluke has always been the top brand for electricians, and there’s good reason for it.
 They’re the most durable and reliable brand on the market, suitable for almost any environment.
-The non-replaceable battery is good for an entire year, and we’re sure you’ll get your use out of it by then.
+The replaceable AAA batteries are good for an entire year, and we’re sure you’ll get your use out of it by then.

 If you’re not going to be using it every day, the Klein Tools NCVT-2 is a great choice.
 It can test both high and low voltage equipment, making it perfect for technicians in the residential or commercial market, or home users who might need to diagnose their home security system.